 The peaceful sounds of the waterfall make this guesthouse lodge the perfect place to relax and regain strength from your day’s adventures.
 This guesthouse or bed and breakfast has free parking, wifi and a stunning view from the room terrace.
 Most other hotels or bed & breakfast spots are located 20 miles away from Martin Brod, which is a real drag.

-Key Cities to Uncover in Bosnia
+Key Cities and Sights to Uncover in Bosnia

 Visiting all of nature’s glorious gifts is great, but adding a stop to a historical spot is essential The most visited city in Bosnia is the capital, Sarajevo.
 While this city may be the largest, it can be jam packed tourists all hours of the day.